-- The low-interest loans are then repaid over a ten-year period, beginning 12 months after the loan origination date.
+- The low-interest loans are then repaid over a two-year period, beginning 6 months after the loan origination date.

-- If a church maintains their staffing levels and compensation during the crisis, the loan can be 100% forgiven.
+- If a church maintains their staffing levels and compensation during the crisis, using the loan primarily on payroll expenses, the loan can be 100% forgiven.
 In which case, the loan essentially becomes a grant or a “gift” from the federal government.

 If you are a pastor or church leader, it is likely that you have already heard of the payroll protection loans.
 Many of us have received multiple messages “explaining” the loans and the requirements for obtaining loan forgiveness.